 With its origins in the early 1990s, the Institute of Sociology is a relative newcomer to Jena: Sociology was not part of the University’s institutional setup during the GDR period.
 A few years after the reunification of Germany a number of social scientists from the disbanded Marxist-Leninist department of Friedrich Schiller University’s Faculty of Social Sciences sought to set up an Institute of Sociology, a plan that was not realized, however.
 Instead there was a complete change of staff.
 Teaching was initially carried out by guest lecturers.
 In the Winter semester of 1992-93, the first three professorial positions were filled, namely, in the sociology of industrial relations, general and theoretical sociology, and methods and empirical social research.
 A short time later, two further professorships were established, one in the theory of socialization and microsociology and the other in economic and social structural analysis.
 The Institute today has grown to comprise eight professorships along with some 50 members of academic staff who conduct research and teaching in the following areas:

-We teach and supervise more than 750 home and foreign students who are variously enrolled on our Bachelor’s in Sociology (as both core and supplementary subject), Master’s in Sociology (including the options “Work, Economy, Welfare”, “Sustainability and Societal Transformation” and, as of the Winter semester 2019/2020, “Gender Relations in Modern Societies”) or Master’s in Social Theory.
+We teach and supervise almost 1000 home and foreign students who are variously enrolled on our Bachelor’s in Sociology (as both core and supplementary subject), Master’s in Sociology (including the options “Work, Economy, Welfare”, “Sustainability and Societal Transformation” and “Gender Relations in Modern Societies”) or Master’s in Social Theory.